dev-diaries/web/_posts/2019-06-15-im-just-good-at-googling-things.markdown

 {:.intro}
 Being a web developer means having a good grasp on a wide array of topics: navigating the terminal, html, css, javascript, cloud infrastructure, deployment strategies, databases, HTTP protocols and that's just the beginning.
-There have been attempts to <a href="https://github.com/mtdvio/every-programmer-should-know" target="_blank">
+There have been attempts to document <a href="https://github.com/mtdvio/every-programmer-should-know" target="_blank">
 everything a web developer should know</a>, and the list is quite long.
 Being able to memorize and know everything extremely well is both daunting and nearly impossible.
 Therefore, at a certain point there is an advantage to not even trying to know